pocc/tshark.dev/content/capture/choose_source.md

 title: "Reading from a source"
 date: 2019-04-08T12:44:45Z
 author: Ross Jacobs
-desc: "Like building a regex but more fun!"
+description: "Like building a regex but more fun!"
 tags:
   - networking
   - tshark